How to buy a certified pre-owned car

 Step 3: Check its certification

-Every certified pre-owned vehicle will come with a certification report that details the past history of the vehicle.
-This report will give you a full look into the life of the car, including any previous accidents or mechanical problems.
+Certified pre-owned vehicles may come with a vehicle history report.
+This report will give you a full look into the life of the car, including any previous accidents, damage or mechanical problems.

 Where to buy a certified pre-owned car